christophermancini/rainbow-six-bootcamp/content/post/2016/02/need-your-help.md

   main = "/images/general/help-wanted.jpg"
 +++

 In order for [Rainbow Six Bootcamp](/) to be a valuable asset to the [Rainbow Six Siege](http://rainbow6.ubi.com/siege/) community, we need to have great content.
-Creating great content is very time consuming as it requires collecting digital assets (images, gifs, and video), research, and copywriting.
+Creating great content is very time consuming as it requires collecting digital assets (images, gifs, and video), research, and copywriting.<!--more-->

 When you are also wearing the hats of front-end developer, back-end developer, server admin, seo specialist, social media manager, information architect, husband, father and full time employee; it leaves very little time to even play the game let alone write content for it.
-This is why I am asking for your help.<!--more-->
+This is why I am asking for your help.

 ## Content Bounty Program